The BODAR Blast Episode 8

-Lt.j.g Ehrlich returns for another round of updates on life onboard the mighty warship USS Decatur, including routine life onboard during tough or arduous operations.
+Host, Lt.j.g.
+Daniel Ehrlich, returns with news and updates from the Daring Raiders, including daily routines and recent awardees.

-He is joined by feature guest, Hull Technician 1st Class Brandon Lee, as he discusses the grit of his job, moving to Montana before the Navy, and his dream of becoming a dog trainer.
+This week's featured guest, Hull Technician 1st Class Brandon Lee, joins the show to talk about the gritty life of an HT, moving to Montana, and his passion for dog training.

 |Date Taken: